 Follow these steps to help your baby feel secure when you leave:

-1. Tell your baby/child you are leaving and do not sneak out or lie about where you are going.
+1. Tell your baby you are leaving.
+Do not sneak out or say something that isn’t true.

 Learn about parenting programs available in your community.